(This post was last published on April 5th, 2017. We’ve updated it for accuracy and completeness.)

-Before you can start an eCommerce business, you should know what eCommerce selling entails.
+Before you can dive headfirst into an eCommerce business, you should know what it includes.

-Check out some of the major benefits of eCommerce selling.
+Here are some of the major benefits of eCommerce selling:

-Unlike traditional retail, your eCommerce store can be up and running in just a few clicks (if you’re looking for a basic store.) eCommerce platforms like Shopify let you use pre-made templates to create your store.
+Unlike traditional retail, your eCommerce store can be up and running in just a few clicks (if you’re looking for a basic store.) eCommerce platforms like Shopify, BigCommerce, and Squarespace use pre-made templates to create your store.
+They take care of hosting, PCI compliance, platform maintenance, and more.
 Marketplaces like Amazon or eBay just require you to set up an account before you start selling.

 2. Low Cost